segment-boneyard/khaos/Readme.md

 #### #use(plugin)

   Use a custom `plugin` function.
-Khaos uses [Metalsmith](http://metalsmith.io) internally, so the plugin will be called with the same format that a regular Metalsmith plugin would be.
-And all of the prompted answers are available as global metadata.
+Khaos uses [Metalsmith](http://metalsmith.io) internally, so the plugin will be called just like a regular Metalsmith plugin would be, and all of the prompted answers are available as global metadata.

 ## Thanks!